Get Started with Calculations in Tableau

 You create calculated fields using calculations.
 There are three main types of calculations you can use to create calculated fields in Tableau:

-For more information, see Create Level of Detail Expressions in Tableau.
+For more information, see Create Level of Detail Expressions in Tableau(Link opens in a new window).

-Table calculations - Table calculations allow you to transform values at the level of detail of the visualisation only.
-For more information, see Transform Values with Table Calculations.
+- Table calculations - Table calculations allow you to transform values at the level of detail of the visualisation only.
+For more information, see Transform Values with Table Calculations(Link opens in a new window).

 The type of calculation you choose depends on the needs of your analysis and the question you want to answer.